 We recommend using Attachable Stair Treads for the best possible method of attaching the carpet treads to your steps.

 How Do I Stop my Stair Tread from Slipping?

 Some people wonder if stair treads should be glued on, or even if they should be stapled to the steps to keep them from moving.
 And if you look hard enough, there’s probably a YouTube tutorial for how to safely execute both of those methods.

 But that’s a pretty permanent installation route, and not something we recommend doing with our stair treads.

 You might prefer to skip that type of installation in favor of stair treads you can easily remove for cleaning.
-You might even want to give yourself the option to switch out the color or pattern of your stair treads depending on the season!
+Also, you might want to give yourself the option to switch out the color or pattern of your stair treads depending on the season!

 It really could be so much easier...

 This is where the Attachable Stair Treads and the Adhesive Stair Treads from House Home & More come to the rescue.
-So what’s the difference between these two options, and how are the carpet stair treads attached to your steps?
+So what’s the difference between all the different types of carpet stair treads, and how are they attached to your steps?